PowerShell: Write to File

 • -Encoding → default to utf8.

-Here's a alternative, using .NET method:
+Here's a alternative, using dotnet method:

-[IO.File]::WriteAllText(file_path, content)
+[IO.File]::WriteAllText(filepath, content)

-write content string to file at file_path.
+write content string to file at filepath.

 Append to file